OldManUmby/OSE.SRD.Wiki/8. Treasures/Rods, Staves, Wands/Wand of Negation.md

 Has the power to negate the effects of other wands or staves.

-- **Declare intent:** Before rolling initiative, the wielder of the wand must declare the intention to use it.
+- **Declare intent:** Before rolling initiative, the wand wielder must declare the intention to use it.
 - **Target:** Another wand or staff must be targeted.
 - **Effect:** The effects of the targeted item are negated for one round.